NL-NP/Neural-Lattice/README.md

 > **Mission:**
 > To provide free, high-quality educational resources accessible to everyone completely free of any charge, while preserving intellectual rigor.
+> To provide a platform for all educators to be able to use without restrictions.
+> To provide a centralized platform for Researchers to share knowledge with ease, from discussion to formal papers.

 ---